-Proportion of women living with HIV screened for cervical cancer
+Number of women living with HIV who were screened for cervical cancer using any screening test

-In high-income countries, programmes are in place that enable women to get screened, making most precancerous lesions identifiable at stages when they can easily be treated and cured.
-Achieving high coverage of screening of women - and treatment of precancerous lesions detected by screening - can ensure a low incidence of invasive cervical cancer in high-income countries.
+The purpose of this indicator is to assess the availability and uptake of screening to prevent cervical cancer among women living with HIV.
+To prevent invasive cervical cancer, women can be screened using various tests to identify those who have or are at risk of cervical precancer.
+Low cost and appropriate technology screening methods are available that make most precancerous lesions identifiable at stages when they can easily be treated and cured.
+Achieving high coverage of screening of women - with treatment of precancerous lesions detected by screening - can lead to a low incidence of invasive cervical cancer.

-Number of women living with HIV who report ever having had a screening test for cervical cancer using any of these methods: VIA, Pap smear and HPV test.
+Number of women living with HIV who had a screening test for cervical cancer using any screening test

 The number is generated by counting the number of women living with HIV among all women who were screened for cervical cancer in the last 12 months, using cervical cancer programme screening and/or HIV programme data as the source.

 Each individual should only be counted once within the reporting period.
 If a second triage test or a follow-up test was performed as part of the screening strategy, that individual should only be counted once.

 - Age (15-29, 20-24, 25-29, 30–49, 50+ years).